Initiatives for Biodiversity

 Biotopes generally play an important role in the conservation of biodiversity, particularly in terms of restoration of regional natural environment, acting as a place for environmental education and a sanctuary for endangered species.
 Advantest's biotope is surrounded by a rich environment such as vast puddy fields with species-rich ecosystems, making it one of the ideal places for sustainable growth of endangered species such as Eupatorium japonicum and Salvia plebeian.

-The floral monitoring performed in fiscal 2021 revealed that 111 native plant species, including "satoyama" (semirural area) plants and 34 exotic species were growing there.
-As such, Advantest's biotope is playing an important role in the conservation of regional biodiversity.
+The floral monitoring performed in fiscal 2022 revealed that 108 native plant species, including "satoyama" (semirural area) plants and 43 exotic species were growing there.
+Thus, the Advantest's biotope is playing an important role in the conservation of regional biodiversity.